Avoid These Common Mistakes That Sabotage Collaboration

 You’re working hard and want to win.
 So do your co-workers.
 You think, “we’re all on the same team, so why does everything we do seem to sabotage collaboration?”

-Ironically, it’s usually the well-meaning, high-achievers that inadvertently sabotage collaboration.
+Ironically, it’s usually the well-meaning, high-achievers that inadvertently sabotage collaboration and destroy trust.

 When you’re that focused on winning, it’s tough to remember that the competition isn’t in the guy in the left Zoom window, it’s mediocrity.

-If you’re a manager of rock star managers who are all driving one another crazy, start by ensuring you have truly interdependent goals, and eliminating stack ranks that pit peers against one another.
+If you’re a manager of rock star employees who are all driving one another crazy, start by ensuring you have truly interdependent goals, and eliminating stack ranks that pit peers against one another.

 Much of the time when collaboration breaks down, it’s because everyone is playing the game they’ve been told to win—which actually is a zero-sum game.
 If your structure says I have to lose for you to win, don’t expect your high-performers to collaborate.